hyphen091/carniyavillage/README.md

 # Carniya Village
 Carniya Village Jindabyne sample website, developed by @Hyphen technolgies
 # Technolgies Used
-FrontEnd : HTML, CSS, Bootstrap, Tailwind CSS & Jquery + Vanilla JavaScript (for functinality and handling animations) APIs used : Google maps.api (for Integrating maps and reviews section into the web page)
+FrontEnd : HTML, CSS, Bootstrap, Tailwind CSS & Jquery + Vanilla JavaScript (for functionality and handling animations) APIs used : Google maps.api (for Integrating maps and reviews section into the web page)